appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/context-object.md

 </dd>

-### hostname `string`
+#### hostname `string`

 <dd>

-The hostname property of the URL is a string that represents the **URL's domain**.
+The hostname property of the URL is a string that represents the URL's domain.
 In simpler terms, hostname is the [host](/reference/appsmith-framework/context-object#host) name (without the port number).
 To access the hostname, you can use the following code snippet:

 ```js
 {{appsmith.URL.host}}